 Pick Rich Tones

-“The wait times to see your colorists have gotten longer,” Nina shares.
-“As for safety, we can only really take one client at a time, so picking a color that requires a four to six week touch-up sounds like added stress in an already stressful new age.
+“The wait times to see your colorists have gotten longer,” Kairouz shares.
+“As for safety, we can only really take one client at a time, so picking a color that requires a four to six-week touch-up sounds like added stress in an already stressful new age.
 So, pick all-over beautiful, rich tones that only require touch-ups when you feel like a pick-me-up.”

 Give Your Hair a Break

 Again, fall usually means darker colors are the ones clients opt for.
-Cass mentions you can take this time period to give your tresses a break from all the color maintenance.
+Kaeding mentions you can take this time period to give your tresses a break from all the color maintenance.

 “Fall is a great time to give your hair a break from all of the lightning services,” she states.
 “Summer is usually lighter and brighter.
-This fall, because of COVID-19, more clients are wanting a very low maintenance color that doesn’t require much upkeep.”
+This fall, more clients are wanting a very low-maintenance color that doesn’t require much upkeep.”

 Choose Something Low Maintenance

-With the way this year is going, who knows how easy it will be to set continual appointments with your stylist.
-This is why Matt suggests choosing a look that is relatively low maintenance.
+With the way this year is going, who knows how easy it will be to set continual appointments with your stylist?
+This is why Rez suggests choosing a look that is relatively low maintenance.

 Reach out to Your Stylist for a Personalized Color Kit

-Cass, Matt, and Nina all strongly suggested opting out of the box dye.
+Each expert strongly suggests opting out of the box dye.
 If you’d prefer not to go into the salon, reaching out to your stylist for a personalized at-home color kit could be the way to go.

-“So many amazing colorists are offering at-home color and gloss kits,” Nina says.
+“So many amazing colorists are offering at-home color and gloss kits,” Kairouz says.
 “This is a first for our industry and probably not going away for some time.
 In some ways, the efforts in which we’ve all been adapting to our new normal are pretty inventive and convenient.
-So, reach out to your favorite colorist and if they are offering at home kits, have them formulate a shine gloss just for you.”
+So, reach out to your favorite colorist and if they are offering at-home kits, have them formulate a shine gloss just for you.”

 Leave Your Hair Alone

-Nina recommends leaving your hair alone “if it looks good and it’s working.”
-Instead, she suggests to “invest in a good hydrating treatment” for maintenance.
+Kairouz recommends leaving your hair alone “if it looks good and it’s working.”
+Instead, she suggests you “invest in a good hydrating treatment” for maintenance.